ccswbs/UoGd7-Training/Workshops/Training102Script.md

 -   Keep it short.
 Metadata includes things like Alt descriptions, summaries, and other descriptive text.
-Ideally, Meta descriptions should be no more than 150 characters or else you risk important information being cut or to long to be useful.
+Ideally, Meta descriptions should be no more than 150 characters or else you risk important information being cut or too long to be useful.